The Secret Benefits of a Well-designed Logo

 For example, an abstract logo could be just random dots or strips and have no connection with the “real” world; it is artificially constructed and non-representative of anything that physically exists.
 A natural cultural logo could represent manufactured objects such as a building or a car.
 A fully natural organic logo would represent objects from the natural world such as plants or animals.

 Try to focus on each logo and think about what feelings and associations it evokes.

 Let your banner fly with PRT!

 Now that you know the amazing power your logo holds, it’s time to let it shine!
 Especially after (no doubt) you spent time, money and effort in making it.

 There is a magic power on the market certain SEO tools offer called White Label, and the purpose of it is featuring your logo and company details.

 Any tool on the market that offers white label solutions can feature your logo in various ways and using different exposure levels.
 Some can have a broad range of white label design options while others will barely feature your logo on anything (while still claiming they offer white label support).
 PRT is one of the only tools on the market that is 100% white label enabled.
 That means you can have our technology but with your name on it!
 It doesn’t matter to us if your customers don’t see our logo — we want them to see YOUR logo and be impressed so that you can grow as a business.

 How to replace PRT’s logo with YOURS

-Let’s get to the really cool part: placing your beautiful logo on PRT’s rank tracker and all the included features that come with it.
+Let’s get to the really cool part: placing your beautiful and well-designed logo on PRT’s rank tracker and all the included features that come with it.